Answered By: Jillian Silverberg Last Updated: Jul 26, 2022 Views: 348

 2. A box will appear on the right side of the page titled ProQuest RefWorks.
 This box contains all of the page's relevant bibliographic information.

 Review the information about the web page.
 Be sure that the Type of Reference is listed as "web page".
-Make any necessary edits or inclusions prior to importing into RefWorks.
+Make any necessary edits or inclusions prior to importing the reference into RefWorks.
 This is an important step since what RefWorks can capture varies from web page to web page.

 2. Click Save to RefWorks.